couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 If you are upgrade from Couchbase Server 1.8 to Couchbase 2.0 there are more steps for the upgrade because you must first upgrade to Couchbase 1.8.1 for data compatibility with 2.0.
-For more information, see [Upgrades Notes 1.8.1 to 2.0 +](couchbase-manual-ready.html#couchbase-getting-started-upgrade-1-8-2-0).
+For more information, see [Upgrades Notes 1.8.1 to 2.0 +](#couchbase-getting-started-upgrade-1-8-2-0).

-Check that your disk write queue ( [Disk Write Queue](couchbase-manual-ready.html#couchbase-monitoring-diskwritequeue) ) is completely drained before you remove and upgrade a node.
+Check that your disk write queue ( [Disk Write Queue](#couchbase-monitoring-diskwritequeue) ) is completely drained before you remove and upgrade a node.
 This will ensure that all data has been persisted to disk and will be available after the upgrade.
 It is a best practice to turn off your application and allow the queue to drain before you upgrade it.
 It is also a best practice to perform a backup of all data before you upgrade

 To perform an offline upgrade: